-The Group's financial assets at amortised cost includes trade receivables and contract assets and other receivables as well as cash and cash equivalents.
+The Group's financial assets at amortised cost includes trade receivables, other receivables and cash and cash equivalents.

 The Group does not have any financial assets which would be measured at fair value through OCI or fair value through profit or loss.